-Baby classes are suitable from birth (in fact, pregnant women are even welcome to attend!), and are specially designed to support early milestones such as eye tracking and object permanency, as well as developing fine and gross motor skills.
+Baby classes are suitable from birth, and are specially designed to support early milestones such as eye tracking and object permanency, as well as developing fine and gross motor skills.
 The babies are able to listen to both Bec and their big people singing, and to feel the beat through tapping, bouncing and dancing.
 They have the opportunity to explore different percussion instruments (after all, the first stage of learning to play is being able to hold the instrument!) as well as helping the big people to play it correctly.
 Baby classes also include counting songs, rhymes, classical and folk music.

 Each week we focus on a different song, which builds the big people’s repertoire of songs and rhymes to use at home.
 To support this each child is sent home with a song sheet with added suggestions for accompanying movements and activities.

-Toddler classes are suitable from 2 to 5 years.
+The Little Lamb classes are suitable from 2 to 6 years.
 These classes focus on a particular concept each week, such as ‘high’, ‘low’, ‘loud’, ‘soft’ and ‘notes and rests’.
 Each child receives a song sheet at the end of the lesson explaining the concept with some songs, rhymes and suggested activities to continue to explore at home.